USA Visa Application Guide 2024

 After your visa interview, the consular officer may determine that your application requires further administrative processing.
 The consular officer will inform you if this is required.

 In conclusion, we earlier noted that this guide does not cover all visa types for the application process.
 The information provided here is intended to get you familiar with the visa application process for the most popular visas.
 Links provided in the article will often lead to other links until you find every bit of information you need for all visa types.
-For example, we did not cover the green-card program here, which is a visa program to grant free immigration visa to about 50,000 people worldwide each year.
-You can learn all about this program following the links in this article.
+For example, we did not cover the green card program here, which is a visa program to grants free immigration visas to about 50,000 people worldwide each year.
+You can learn all about this program by following the links in this article.

-With current changes in international politics, it is not possible to guarantee that information presented here will always be valid – especially with the unpredictable Donald Trump occupying the white house.
-With rumours of him mulling over further dramatic changes in US immigration policy, some people angling for a US immigration visa may be in for a surprising and annoying bad news.
+With current changes in international politics, it is not possible to guarantee that the information presented here will always be valid, especially with the unpredictable Donald Trump occupying the White House.
+With rumors of him mulling over further dramatic changes in US immigration policy, some people angling for a US immigration visa may be in for some surprising and annoying bad news.